AndreaGlatthor/Keithley-2000/README.md

 I operate a heat flow calorimeter on a Keithley 2000 multimeter with a scanner card.

 My goal is to create a container app that runs in a browser.
 In addition to displaying the raw data, it should show the measurement curve in real time.
+I will implement this using Dash/Plotly.
 The calibration constants of the three measuring stations must be considered to display the measurement result directly in mW/g.

 Instrument identification: KEITHLEY INSTRUMENTS INC.,MODEL 2000,1103202,A19  /A02